ron4fun/HashLib4CPP/README.md

 # DEPRECATED
-⛔️ This library is no longer supported, please consider using the upgraded version [HashLibPlus](https://github.com/ron4fun/HashLibPlus) instead.
+⛔️ This library is no longer maintained, please consider using the upgraded version [HashLibPlus](https://github.com/ron4fun/HashLibPlus) instead.